 ssh-agent or generated without a passphrase because the redirection will not

-practice, as any key without a passphrase is
+ssh-agent is the best practice as any key without a passphrase is

 Before attempting this technique, check that the user can connect to the

-firewall using an SSH key without needing to type the
+firewall running pfSense software using an SSH key without needing to type the

 passphrase.
 The first time the user connects, they are prompted to save the host

-key, so that must also be done before trying to start wireshark.
+key, so that must also be done before trying to start Wireshark.

 may also be started from a terminal window or shell like so: